hintjens/czmq2-x/README.md

     CZMQ_EXPORT void
         zfile_remove (zfile_t *self);

+    //  Open file for reading
+    //  Returns 0 if OK, -1 if not found or not accessible CZMQ_EXPORT int
+        zfile_input (zfile_t *self);

-    //  Open file for reading, returns 0 if OK, else -1.
+    //  Open file for writing, creating directory if needed
+    //  File is created if necessary; chunks can be written to file at any
+    //  location.
+Returns 0 if OK, -1 if error.
     CZMQ_EXPORT int
-        zfile_input (zfile_t *self);

-    //  Open file for writing, creating full directory path if needed CZMQ_EXPORT int
         zfile_output (zfile_t *self);

-    //  Read chunk from file at specified position CZMQ_EXPORT zchunk_t *
+    //  Read chunk from file at specified position.
+If this was the last chunk,
+    //  sets self->eof.
+Returns a null chunk in case of error.
+    CZMQ_EXPORT zchunk_t *
         zfile_read (zfile_t *self, size_t bytes, off_t offset);

-    //  Write chunk to file at specified position CZMQ_EXPORT int
+    //  Write chunk to file at specified position
+    //  Return 0 if OK, else -1
+    CZMQ_EXPORT int
         zfile_write (zfile_t *self, zchunk_t *chunk, off_t offset);